UWPCE-PythonCert/ProgrammingInPython/source/exercises/rot13.rst

-The ROT13 encryption scheme is a simple substitution cypher where each letter in a text is replace by the letter 13 away from it (imagine the alphabet as a circle, so it wraps around).
+The ROT13 encryption scheme is a simple substitution cypher where each letter in a text is replace by the letter 13 away from it (imagine the alphabet as a circle, so it wraps around, or "rotates" by 13 letters, hence "rot13").

 The task
 --------

-Add a python module named ``rot13.py`` to the lesson03 dir in your student dir.
+Create a python module named ``rot13.py``.
 This module should provide at least one function called ``rot13`` that takes any amount of text and returns that same text encrypted by ROT13.

 This function should preserve whitespace, punctuation and capitalization.